mech/Notes/API/api_design.md

 6. Consumer first
 7. Isolate failure.
 Don't do distributed point of failure!
 8. Highly observable
+9. Good API should be Scalable, Reusable, Evolvable, Performant, Easy to learn, use, Hard to misuse, and with good documentation.
+10. API must be FAST (Use caching and short circuiting)

 > Always separate thinking about real-world things from the documents which describe those things.
 Resource before representation. - Mike Atherton